realiti4/tradingfeatures/README.md

 # tradingfeatures
-A useful tool to get market history and other features while respecting api limits.
+A useful tool to downlaod market history from popular exchanges.

 ## Installation